scottweisman/railsvps/README.md

     $ capify .

-Copy recipes you need (nginx, postgresql, unicorn, rbenv, etc...)
+Copy recipes you need from this sample app (nginx, postgresql, unicorn, rbenv, etc...)

+Copy Capfile from this app

-Change name of app where needed
+Change name of the app and ip address where needed (deploy.rb)

-Get server: Ubuntu 10.04 x64
+Go get a server: Ubuntu 10.04 x64

 SSH to server